princenewman02/Weather/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Weather Project

-> A brief description of what the project does and its purpose.
+> Compare precipitation between Seattle, WA and Portland, OR for the period 2018-01-01 to 2022-12-31.
+The project aims to explore which city receives more rainfall and visualize precipitation trends.

 ---

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.
+This project collects daily precipitation data from Seattle, WA and Portland, OR to compare rainfall patterns over a five-year period.
+It demonstrates how to organize a data science project, load and clean datasets, and perform basic exploratory data analysis (EDA) and visualization.

-- **Objective:** Clearly state the main goal of the project.
+- **Objective:** Compare total precipitation between Seattle and Portland, and visualize rainfall trends.
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
+- **Domain:** Weather / Climate
-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)
+- **Key Techniques:** Data Cleaning, Exploratory Data Analysis (EDA), Data Visualization, Time Series Analysis

 ---